 This is something that also makes a very safe sewing machine for children, as winding the bobbin is something that can end up getting your kid’s fingers hurt if they mess things up when doing it.

-What We Like About It?
+What We Like About It

-The level of sewing “automation” that the Start 1304 brings to the table is something we like the most about it.
+The level of sewing “automation” that Start 1304 brings to the table is something we like the most about it.
 It takes care of one of the most challenging and trickiest sewing tasks on its own, which is winding the bobbin.

-It also has different pre-set stitch width and lengths, so your kids would just need to select the ones they need to use, which would make things a whole lot easier.
+It also has different pre-set stitch widths and lengths, so your kids would just need to select the ones they need to use, which would make things a whole lot easier.
 And it offers all this while letting them work on big and complicated projects as well, as the Start 1304 is powerful enough to sew through heavy fabrics or multiple layers of fabrics at once.

 The Brother XM1010 is another one of the most portable sewing machines for children on the market.
 However, unlike some of the others of its kind, it’s a full-size sewing machine and comes with pretty much all the features your kids may ever need to work on different types of sewing projects.